 Mobile testing units

 There are Mobile testing units in the NHS Highland area, in various pop up locations including Portree, Broadford, Fort William, Thurso, Ullapool, Kingussie, Dornoch, Oban and Dunoon.
 Although Oban and Dunoon are out with the Highlands, they can be used if this is closer for staff to travel.
-As these are pop up locations they change from week to week and are only open 2 days a week if you are unable to attend a location then home test kits are also available.
+As these are pop up locations they change from week to week and are only open 2 days a week.
+If you are unable to attend a location then home test kits are also available.

 To refer Highland Council individuals to be COVID-19 tested, the following process must be followed: